solita/solita.github.com/_posts/2012-12-10-codetasting.md

 [![koodestelua](/img/codetasting/small/koodestelua.jpg)](/img/codetasting/koodestelua.jpg)

 After the challenge was given and people started working, I was really anxious to see how the challenge would work out.
-Would it be enough of a challenge for a evening or perheps too difficult for the students?
+Would it be enough of a challenge for an evening or perhaps too difficult for the students?
 We used Git as our revision control system and participants had a little bit of trouble with Git at first, but after they got their repositories up & running everything started to run really smooth.

 [![koodestelua2](/img/codetasting/small/koodestelua2.jpg)](/img/codetasting/koodestelua2.jpg)

 The challenge allowed participants to choose their technology.
-Since the participants only had a short amout of time to build a web server, a logical choice was a language like [Python](http://www.python.org/), and all teams except one chose Python.
-And the team that didn't pick Python went with [NodeJS](http://nodejs.org/) which is extremely suitable for a task like this too.
+Since the participants only had a short amount of time to build a web server, a logical choice was a language like [Python](http://www.python.org/), and all teams except one chose Python.
+And the team that didn't pick Python went with [Node.js](http://nodejs.org/) which is extremely suitable for a task like this too.
 Even though majority built with [Python](http://www.python.org/) we saw plenty of different kind of approaches for tackling the tasks.
 Different libraries were used and it was fun to see how differently people were solving the tasks.

 [![tulokset2](/img/codetasting/small/tulokset2.jpg)](/img/codetasting/tulokset2.jpg)